school active travel

-Children are designed to be active.
-Physically active children are healthier, happier and more socially connected than children who have more sedentary lifestyles.
-Children and young people who are physically active are more likely to be active adults, resulting in health benefits across the life course.
+Children love to be active.
+Children who are physically active enjoy healthier, happier and more socially connected lives than children who lead less active lives.
+If active habits are built in childhood people are more likely to grow up to be active adults and have health benefits across their lives.

-In recent decades, substantial changes in Australian lifestyles, urban environments and transportation systems have led to changed physical activity patterns among children.
-Active transport, in particular, has declined dramatically and car travel has become the main way people move from A to B.
+In recent decades, substantial changes to the Australian lifestyle, the places where we live and the transport we use to get around had led to changes in how much physical activity our children participate in.
+Active transport, e.g. walking, riding, skating or scooting, has declined dramatically with car travel becoming the main way people move from A to B.

-The Australian Department of Health and Ageing recommends that children should accumulate at least 60 minutes (and up to several hours) of moderate to vigorous physical activity every day.
-Active transport has the potential to make a substantial contribution to children’s daily physical activity.
+The Australian Department of Health and Ageing recommends that children should get at least 60 minutes (and up to several hours) of moderate to vigorous physical activity every day.
+Active transport is a great way for local children to get a significant way to meeting the 60 minute minimum daily goal!

 Hands Up Mallee has been working with local Schools and Early Years Services to support and encourage increased active transport for students and parents.